milvus-io/milvus-sdk-cpp/DEVELOPMENT.md

 - `./cmake_build/examples/sdk_array`: example to show the usage of Array field.
 - `./cmake_build/examples/sdk_db`: example to show the usage of databases.
 - `./cmake_build/examples/sdk_dml`: example to show the usage of dml interfaces.
+- `./cmake_build/examples/sdk_dynamic_field`: example to show the usage of dynamic fields.
 - `./cmake_build/examples/sdk_general`: a general example to show the basic usage.
 - `./cmake_build/examples/sdk_hybrid_search`: example to show the usage of hybrid search interface.
 - `./cmake_build/examples/sdk_iterator_query`: example to show the usage of query iterator.